Search

 Harsh, chemical-filled grocery store brand detergents can be full of ingredients that can damage fibers over time.
 These ingredients can also weaken fabric thread fibers, causing them to appear dull and lose absorbency.
 Choosing the proper laundry soap can dramatically extend the life and enhance the performance of your towels.

-For cotton, linen, polyester, and cotton-blend towels, we recommend our original formula Heritage Park Luxury All-Purpose Detergent.
+For cotton, linen, polyester, and cotton-blend towels, we recommend our original formula Heritage Park All-Purpose Detergent.
 This detergent is specially formulated and concentrated, so a little will go a long way.
 The pH-neutral blend contains powerful enzymes to clean and remove stains without damaging fabrics; plant-based acids that deter mold and mildew; and natural salts that soften water and remove mineral build-up.
+This versatile detergent can be used on all your household laundry, including clothing, sheets, workout clothes, and even delicate fabrics (with the exception of natural fibers like silk and wool).

 Not Sure Which Detergent to Choose?